chisophugis/lbd/source/index.rst

 Already having conceptual knowledge of how compilers work is a plus, and if you already have implemented compilers in the past you will likely have no trouble debugging your code.
 As this tutorial will build up an LLVM backend step-by-step, we will introduce important concepts as necessary.

 This tutorial references the following materials.
-We highly recommend you skim these documents:
+We highly recommend you read these documents to get a deeper understanding of what the tutorial is teaching:

-tricore_llvm.pdf (Search for it on Google).
+`The Architecture of Open Source Applications Chapter on LLVM <http://www.aosabook.org/en/llvm.html>`_

 `LLVM's Target-Independent Code Generation documentation <http://llvm.org/docs/CodeGenerator.html>`_